danvk/aoc2021/README.md

 This is what I wound up doing.
 It was quite fast on the third sample, but was taking a long but not interminable time on my input (maybe an hour?).
 I replaced my `map[Coord]bool` structure with a gigantic array (`[1663][1663][1663]bool`) and it ran in ~10s.

 @znrk found a similar solution: <https://gist.github.com/znkr/a1c8dfcbedaabb5b97a7886f06a40282>.
 He made a clever choice to change the closed intervals to open intervals by adding one to the right end of each.
 This cuts the size of the giant grid by a factor of 8.
+It seems you can't have dynamically-sized multidimensional arrays in Go.
+Switching to a big buffer and calculating offsets by hand shaved a bit more time off.
+All told, I'm at ~1s for part 2.

+I'm pretty curious to see how others got this to work using the more geometric approaches.

 ### Day 21